rushanmukherjee/LLM-Project/README.md

-# Smart Grocery Assistant
+# Smart Grocery Assistant - MADE USING CURSOR AI.

 An AI-powered grocery list manager that helps you keep track of your essential items and sends timely reminders.
+The aim of this project is to demonstrate and learn about Cursor AI's abilities.
 ## Features

 - Create and manage multiple grocery lists